matosimi/atari-fontmaker/Readme.md

 ![15](images/15.JPG)
 ![16](images/16.JPG)

+To repeat the paste process you can either hold down the ALT key during pasting or check the [Stay in Paste Mode] checkbox.
+This means that once an area/tile has been pasted into the view it can be repeated any number of times.
+Pressing ESC will cancel the paste process and return to the selection mode.

 **Expanded Mega Copy mode**
 From version 1.6.7 of the Atari Font Maker there is a new list of font manipulation commands located just above the font selection area.